May 1-7, 2017

 Children's Book Week is a truly national celebration, with events taking place from coast to coast.

 - Each year, the Children's Book Council enlists beloved children's literature illustrators to design the commemorative Children's Book Week Poster and Bookmark.
-Download the 2013 Book Week bookmark by Grace Lin and order your free 2013 Poster by Brian Selznick!
+Download the 2016 Book Week bookmark by Cece Bell and order your 2016 Poster by Brian Won!

-- Children's Choice Book Awards Gala!
-Launched by the Children's Book Council and Every Child a Reader in 2008, the Children's Choice Book Awards Program was created to provide young readers with an opportunity to voice their opinions about the books being written for them and to develop a reading list that will motivate children to read more and cultivate a life-long love of reading.
-Winners are announced live during Children's Book Week at the Children's Choice Book Awards Gala, the Academy Awards of children's literature.
-This year, voting will be open at bookweekonline.com from March 19 -- May 9.
+- Launched by the Children's Book Council and Every Child a Reader in 2008, the Children's Choice Book Awards Program was created to provide young readers with an opportunity to voice their opinions about the books being written for them and to develop a reading list that will motivate children to read more and cultivate a life-long love of reading.
+Winners are announced during Children's Book Week.
+This year, voting will be open at ccbookawards.com from Tuesday, March 8 through Monday, April 25.

 2011 Gala Host Jarrett Krosoczka (back left) and LeVar Burton (right)